sdjhen/spotify-clone/README.md

 2. Refine & Commit: Polish your changes and commit them with informative messages.

 3. Harmonious Merge: Push your changes to your forked repository and create a pull request for review.

+# License

+Please refer to the LICENSE in the repo.